 The program has multiple benefits:

-Although we expect the best behavior from everyone toward all referees, it is simply forbidden to criticize a youth referee, even if you are a referee.
-There is ZERO TOLERANCE FOR NEGATIVE COMMENTS TO OR ABOUT YOUTH REFEREES at any time before, during, or after games.
+Although we expect the best behavior from everyone toward all referees, it is simply forbidden to criticize a youth referee.
+There is NO TOLERANCE FOR NEGATIVE COMMENTS TO OR ABOUT YOUTH REFEREES (or any other game officials, for that matter) at any time before, during, or after games.

 Anyone who does so will be asked to leave the game vicinity by the center referee, and the Regional Board may also choose to enact further sanctions.